Justin-Arakaki/indeed-scraper/README.md

 🚨 WARNING: Currently does not work!
 Indeed continuously updates their site to detect scrapers.

-A scraper for Indeed.com for job seekers to determine what technologies are in demand.
+A scraper for Indeed.com for software developer job seekers to determine what technologies are in demand.

 This project uses: Node.js, TSnode, Typescript, and Puppeteer